 Advertisment - Remove Adverts?

-Posted by Sam Adrain
+Posted by Sam-A Adrain

 Sam is an Electro / Mechanical engineer by day and a self confessed technophile and petrol head all the time!
 Photography genres Sam enjoys include wildlife, landscape and motorsport, the faster the better.
 You can see more of his work on his Flickr account or his profile on PhotoClub247